Federal Library Depository Program

 Subject Areas

-Federal government publications received via the Federal Depository Library Program are used by social scientists, historians, engineers, and scientists across the Cornell library system.
-For many years, three libraries on campus – Law, Mann and Olin — have functioned as selective depositories within the FDLP, receiving a selection of sometimes overlapping government publications from all three branches of the US government, including many agency documents.
+Federal government publications received via the Federal Depository Library Program (FDLP) are used by social scientists, historians, engineers, and scientists across the Cornell library system.
+For many years, three libraries on campus – Law, Mann and Olin — functioned as selective depositories within the FDLP, receiving a selection of government publications from all three branches of the US government, including many agency documents.
+In 2025, the Mann Library depository collection merged with the Olin Library depository collection under a single FDLP designation.

 Collection Arrangement

-Government documents at Cornell are integrated with the main collections and classified in Library of Congress.
+Government documents at Cornell are integrated with the main collections under the Library of Congress Classification System.

 Formats